 Classification rate x Experience modification rate x (Payroll / 100) = Premium

 Each state has its own laws for workers’ compensation requirements.
 For example, every retail shop in Nevada must carry workers’ compensation insurance for its employees – even part-time workers.
 However, stores in Alabama are only required to carry workers’ compensation when they have five or more employees.

 Sole proprietors, independent contractors, and partners don’t have to carry workers’ compensation insurance, but you can purchase a policy to protect yourself, too.
 It's a good idea to carry this coverage, as health insurance can deny claims for injuries that are related to your job.

-In certain states, retail businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, retail businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 Whether you own a clothing store or a vape shop, retail is filled with risks.
 Employees can injure their back while stocking shelves, or suffer repetitive motion injuries from working the cash register.
 At any retail store, you can facilitate a safer work environment with: